wheremagichappens/CUNY_DATA_624/Project_Two/data/README.md

 # Data

-This folder contains instructor-provided data for Project 2.
-Datasets include:
+This folder contains instructor-provided data for Project 2:
-*  DataDictionary.xlsx
-*  StudentData.xlsx
-*  StudentEvaluation.xlsx

 #### `DataDictionary`: